XLPI/ScalaTenFirst/ParseIp/README.md

-TODO:
-parse IP: String to Array[Byte]
+TODO: parse IP: String to Array[Byte]
       * requirements: - Input String: "2.112.10.234"
       * OutPut: Array[Byte] = {2,112,10,-22}
-      * and to see result print OutPut
+      * and to see result print OutPut, must be same input: "2.112.10.234"